 8. We’ll Go SCRUM! … No, Kanban! … No, XP! …

 There are so many Agile types that sometimes it’s hard to pick the one that works best for your mobile app project.
-Team members may favor various techniques from different types of Agile: Kanban, Lean, Extreme Programming, Crystal, Scrum, etc.
+Teams may favor various techniques from different types: Kanban, Lean, Extreme Programming, Crystal, Scrum, etc.

 The guys at Silicon Valley picked Scrum at one point.
 See how it went:

-What matters is that everybody on the team agrees on some app development processes, with or without extra techniques from different Agile flavors.
+What matters is that everybody agrees on some app development processes, with or without extra techniques from different Agile flavors.

 Benefits of Agile

 If you follow the best practice I’ve outlined here, your mobile app is safe: Agile won’t ruin it.
-Instead, you’ll be reaping the benefits of Agile.
-What are the advantages of agile methodology?
+Instead, you’ll be reaping the benefits of this approach.
+What are the advantages of Agile methodology for mobile app development?

 Conclusion